maorash/NeRN/README.md

 ```

 ## 📊 Evaluating a NeRN
+Requirements:
+* A working python environment
+* Pretrained CNN weights (see section *'Training a NeRN'*)
+* Pretrained NeRN weights
+* The _pyrallis_ configuration file (_.yaml_) used to train NeRN
+* (Hopefully) A GPU
+* (Optional) Precomputed permutations

-Create a copy of the configure used to train NeRN, and add the following fields
+Create a copy of the training configuration file, and add the following fields:
 ```
 nern:
   init: checkpoint
   checkpoint_path: <PATH_TO_NERN_CHECKPOINT>
 ```
 These will initialize the NeRN using pretrained weights (by the way, this can also be used for finetuning/transfer learning)

 Then, run:
 ```
 python evaluate.py --config_path <PATH_TO_EVAL_CONFIG_YAML_FILE>
 ```

+Tip: the `nern.embeddings.permutations.path` parameter is used to load precomputed permutations, and can save some time during training/evaluation

 ## 🔧 Extending the Framework
 ### Adding new benchmarks